-Do the following:
+Do the following to use reactconf.pl in interactive mode:

 - 1. Log in as root. - 2.
 Verify that the RUN\PARALLEL option in /etc/sysconfig/boot is set to no (which prevents REACT from starting too early). - 3.
 Decide which CPUs you want to restrict for real-time use.